osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Configuration/pi-adapter-for-structured-data-files-data-source-configuration.md

 1. Open a command line session.
 Change directory to the location of `ConfigureDataSource.json`.

-1. Enter the following cURL command to configure the structured data files data source.
+1. Enter the following cURL command (which uses the `POST` method) to initialize the data source configuration.

     ```bash
-    curl -d "@ConfigureDataSource.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/SDF1/DataSource"
+    curl -d "@ConfigureDataSource.json" -H "Content-Type: application/json" -X POST "http://localhost:5590/api/v1/configuration/StructuredDataFiles1/DataSource"
     ```

     **Notes:**

-    * If using a non-default port, update `5590` to the port number you are using.
+    * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
-    * If using a component ID other than `SDF1`, update the endpoint with your chosen component ID.
+    * If you use a component ID other than `StructuredDataFiles1`, update the endpoint with your chosen component ID.
-    * See [REST URLs](#rest-urls) for a list of other REST operations you can perform.
+    * For a list of other REST operations you can perform, like updating or deleting a data source configuration, see [REST URLs](#rest-urls).
     <br/>
     <br/>